Skip to main content Skip to accessibility

 You will need a social security registration card and a Tax Identification Number (TIN) before you start work.
 It's important to tell us about your income and circumstances so we can issue you with the correct tax rate.
 If you do not have a tax rate your employer will take the default rate of 22%.

-If you do not have a social security number you will need to register with Customer and Local Services.
+If you do not have a social security number you will need to register with Employment, Social Security and Housing.
 Your details will be shared with Social Security, Revenue Jersey and Health and Social Services.
 You may need to provide additional information like school attendance dates to prove your residency.

 Register as a Jersey resident